Eldenwyre/YATM/README.md

 ## Node

-We need Node.js in order to run `electron`, as well as `neon`, and their associate modules.
+We need Node.js in order to run `electron` and its associated modules.

 ### Arch and derivatives